Samuel-2626/django-search/article.md

 # Search in Django

-As your web app grows to include many rows in your database, adding a search functionality is a given to have.
+As your web app grows to include many rows in your database, adding a search functionality for your users is a given to have.

 In this article, we will be adding a basic search feature and scaling it up to a more complex search the PostgreSQL provides using the `django.contrib.postgres` module.

 ## Dependencies